lenoctambule/ctf-writeups/404ctf/forensics/hackllebarde_2/hackllebarde_2.md

 0x3c196dd4      Linux version 5.4.0-107-generic (buildd@lcy02-amd64-070) (gcc version 7.5.0 (Ubuntu 7.5.0-3ubuntu1~18.04)) #121~18.04.1-Ubuntu SMP Thu Mar 24 17:21:33 UTC 2022 (Ubuntu 5.4.0-107.121~18.04.1-generic 5.4.174)
 ```

 We need a Linux Kernel which version is 5.4.0-107 that has been compiled using gcc 7.5.0.
-So we replicate the same setup in virtual machine and use the kernel to retrieve the symbol and type information needed for the analysis of our memory dump.
+So we replicate the same setup in a virtual machine and use the kernel to retrieve the symbol and type information needed for the analysis of our memory dump.

 To install the correct kernel :